 Over the last few months, we’ve been working hard to bring you two powerful new tools:

 - Workflows (now live) – a visual canvas that makes it easy to design and manage complex customer journeys.

 - Support for multiple messaging channels, the first addition being iOS and Android push notifications.

 Together these tools enable you to send timely, personal and actionable messages to your customers, on their preferred channels.

-Mobile push notifications in Vero
+Sending mobile push notifications using Vero

 We’re super excited by the release of mobile push notifications as they introduce the first new messaging channel to sit alongside email in Vero.
 By opening up the channels through which you can communicate with your customers, we’re giving you a whole new set of tools to engage your customers and ensure that they have a great experience with your business.

 For many customers, Vero has become a “defacto” CRM and the central data store for rich data used to create targeted messages and interact with customers.
 Going beyond emails gives you more ways to use this data and increase the value of your integration with Vero.

 We’ve built a dedicated, user-friendly and powerful UI for creating iOS and Android push messages, to provide an experience on par with Vero’s email creation process.

 We’ve put a lot of thought into the design and approach, including how channel data is stored on user profiles, how push notification tracking is handled and how the campaign creation process is structured.